 Our emotions are important and they are first physiological and second, psychological.
 Physiologically we receive information from the world around us and this information is processed by the brain.
-At this level our bodies are recognizing familiar sensory patterns, which triggers a physiological response called an emotion.
+At this level, our bodies are recognizing familiar sensory patterns, which trigger a physiological response called an emotion.
 Biological emotions include hunger, temperature, thirst, pleasure, and pain.
 We are more responsive to emotions that involve hearing and smell and we are more emotionally responsive to pain and thirst.

 Emotions are powerful and many changes occur throughout the body when an emotion is experienced.
 Depending on what we sense, organs and muscles will respond and either distort or enhance our mental processes.
 For example, if you experience pain, you may not be able to think clearly.